Dot-com bubble: Prelude to the bubble

-The 1993 release of Mosaic and subsequent web browsers during the following years gave computer users access to the World Wide Web, popularizing use of the Internet.
+With the creation of the World Wide Web in 1991, many companies began creating websites to sell their products.
+The 1993 release of Mosaic and subsequent web browsers during the following years gave computer users access to the World Wide Web, popularizing the use of the Internet.
+In 1994, the first secure online credit card transaction was made using the NetMarket platform.
+By 1995, over 40 million people were using the Internet.
+That same year, companies including Amazon.com and eBay were launched, paving the way for future e-commerce companies.
+At the time of Amazon's IPO in 1997, they were recording a 900% increase in revenue over the previous year.
+By 1998, with a valuation of over $14 billion, they were still not making a profit.
+The same phenomenon occurred with many other internet companies—venture capitalists were eager to invest, even when the companies in question were not profitable.
+In late 1999, the Nasdaq index reached a price-to-earnings ratio of over 200, more than double that of the Japanese asset price bubble at the beginning of the 1990s.

 Internet use increased as a result of the reduction of the "digital divide" and advances in connectivity, uses of the Internet, and computer education.
 Between 1990 and 1997, the percentage of households in the United States owning computers increased from 15% to 35% as computer ownership progressed from a luxury to a necessity.
-This marked the shift to the Information Age, an economy based on information technology, and many new companies were founded.
+This marked the shift to the Information Age, an economy based on information technology, and many new startups were founded as a result of that growth.

 At the same time, a decline in interest rates increased the availability of capital.
 The Taxpayer Relief Act of 1997, which lowered the top marginal capital gains tax in the United States, also made people more willing to make more speculative investments.
 Alan Greenspan, then-Chair of the Federal Reserve, allegedly fueled investments in the stock market by putting a positive spin on stock valuations.
 The Telecommunications Act of 1996 was expected to result in many new technologies from which many people wanted to profit.